 The Best Roof Types In One

-If we put the 3 best roof types together, we can see that having a house with a multi-span gable roof at 30° pitch, covered in metal roofing material is the ultimate roof to withstand heavy snowfall.
+If we put the three best roof types together, we can see that having a house with a multi-span gable roof at a 30° pitch and covered in metal roofing material is the ultimate roof to withstand heavy snowfall.

-If you found this article useful, you might find our complete guide to protecting your roof just as helpful.
+If you found this article helpful, you might find our complete guide to protecting your roof just as valuable.